-- Business consulting (CEED's core activity is ongoing consulting followed by reorganization and company restructuring, financial analysis, due diligence, development of investment, marketing and business plans and ISO precertification.
+- Business consulting (CEED's core activity is ongoing consulting followed by reorganisation and company restructuring, financial analysis, due diligence, development of investment, marketing and business plans and ISO precertification.
 Gradually CEED is moving towards a regional market as a member of a regional network.); - Service to foreign investors (CEED is offering representation to foreign investors and tailor-made cooperation based on specific demand as well as connections with domestic companies and institutions.); - Market Researches (These services include market research, market analysis, feasibility studies and public opinion polls.); - Policy analysis and Advocacy (CEED is constantly monitoring major business legislation and its implementation, and offers changes that aim to improve the business environment in Montenegro.
-CEED played an important role in drafting Company Law, Accounting Law, the Law on Participation of the Private Sector in Public Services, and reduction of the gray economy in Montenegro.); and - Publication (CEED's regular publications are widely read by the Government, private sector and the donor community.
-These publications include Montenegro Business Outlook, Barriers to Doing Business, and Sector Analysis.).
+CEED played an important role in drafting Company Law, Accounting Law, the Law on Participation of the Private Sector in Public Services, and reduction of the gray economy in Montenegro.); and - Publication (CEED's regular publications are widely read by the Government, private sector and the donor community).